Menu

 5. Puffins have big mouths

-Mama and papa puffins take turns fishing and delivering their catch back to the nest for their little ones.
+Parent puffins take turns fishing and looking after their puffling.
 For maximum efficiency, the joints of their beaks are notched.
-This means the birds can hang on to their catch even while diving back in, open-mouthed for more.
+This means puffins can hang on to their catch even while diving back in, open-mouthed for more.

 Another impressive fact?
-One little puffin can carry up to 10 fish in its muzzle at any one time.
+One little puffin can carry up to 10 fish in its beak at one time.

 puffin on a grassy cliff in Iceland